aliemen/FS24-Semester-Project/README.md

 # Monte Carlo Solution to Coulomb Collisions using IPPL
 The repository to my semester project in computational physics in FS24.
+The complete report can be found [here](https://github.com/aliemen/FS24-Semester-Project/tree/main/project-report).

 # RUN THE CODE